AA-CubeSat-Team/soci_img/README.md

 (Note: It is known that a baud rate of 115200 does not work well for software serial)

 ## Software Setup
+Press on 'releases' at the top of the page, and grab a version that suits your goal.
+**Warning: Code contained in the 'src' folder may be under active modification**
+**Thus, it is not advised to directly use the code in the 'src' folder**

 ## Hardware Setup
 The IMG system consists of the following components